jbpost2/StatisticalMethods/README.md

  ## Grant meeting info

- Finance will release to department and we can use from there.

- $20/hour
+- $20/hour

- Creating an index, bibliography.
+- Creating an index, bibliography.

- Open textbook library may be a landing place.
+- Open textbook library may be a landing place.
 Check out how the books are reviewed there.
  Oasis is similar.

-Rebus guide to publishing open text books (so far)
+- Rebus guide to publishing open text books (so far)